jameskohjunwei/hackintosh/README.md

   - Sidecar
   - Drag and drop - i had some issues with my machine dragging and not dropping.
 After serveral reboots it resolved itself.

+  * tested: fenvi t919 card doesn't work well for me.
+Bluetooth doesn't work at all despite the right kext, and wifi is really slow for 5ghz.
   * currently testing: BCM943224 - from old A1466 macbook air with pciebt2 adapter https://shopee.sg/-risingmp-BCM94360CS2-BCM943224PCIEBT2-12-6-Pin-WIFI-wireless-card-module-to-NGFF-M.2-i.289662226.17292887793)

 ## Troubleshooting: